PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 featuredImageType: full
 ---

-Getting to product market fit is like a giant game of snakes and ladders.
+The best analogy I can think of for getting to product market fit is playing a game of [snakes and ladders](https://en.wikipedia.org/wiki/Snakes_and_ladders).
 You can fail in multiple places and need to drop back a step, or even pivot completely.
-It is not an adventure that takes you in a straight line.
+It's pretty damn unlikely it'll take you in a straight line.

+The _only_ objective that matters _before_ you have product market fit, is _getting_ product market fit.
+Hence this guide.

-Although many lessons are universal, here's a guide tailored to b2b software.
-It's based on what we learned at PostHog going first through 5 or 6 pivots, then growing zero to $MM in revenue, and 20K+ customers.
+This guide is based on what we learned at PostHog going first through 5 or 6 pivots, then growing zero to $MM in revenue, and 20K+ customers who are focused on achieving this or scaling afterwards.
+It also incorporates what we've seen from ~40 [YCombinator](https://ycombinator.com/) startups that we've had calls with to consult them on this topic!

 # The Product Market Fit Game